-As we approach Thanksgiving, many are having difficulty finding much to feel grateful for.
-In truth, 2020 has been a tough year, but if we look close enough, we can open our eyes to what we’ve taken for granted and our hearts in gratitude.
+Though November ushers in the season of thanksgiving, many are having difficulty finding much to feel grateful for.
+In truth, 2021 has been a tough year.
+We are still dealing with covid, mandates, job closings and increasing inflation.
+But, if we look close enough, we can open our eyes to what we’ve taken for granted and refill our hearts with gratitude.

 “Occasionally weep deeply over the life you hoped would be, grieve the losses, then wash your face, trust God, and embrace the life you have.”